-I have covered this topic a couple of times before, but there are still a lot of reasons to consider whether weight training is waste of time or way to improve your overall performance.
-When road cyclists discuss strength training it sounds like a discussion of religion rather than a discussion about having some amusement in the winter time.
+I have covered this topic a couple of times before, but there are still many reasons to consider whether weight training is a waste of time or a way to improve your overall performance.
+When road cyclists discuss strength training, it sounds like a discussion of religion rather than about having some amusement in the wintertime.

-There are strongly believers in the possible gains from strength training and there strongly opponents arguing against lifting weights.
+There are firm believers in the possible gains from strength training, and strong opponents argue against lifting weights.

 There are very few arguments supported by scientific research.

-Like most studies in exercise physiology, research on trained cyclists are always made on small groups, thus making it very difficult to prove significant differences for trained individuals.
+Like most studies in exercise physiology, research on trained cyclists is always made on small groups, thus making it very difficult to prove significant differences for trained individuals.

 Effects of weight training for cyclists remain unknown

-After we have entered the Power Meter era it is obvious for most riders that there are heavy bursts with workloads above 1000Watts in bike races.
+After we have entered the Power Meter era, it is evident for most riders that there are heavy bursts with workloads above 1000Watts in bike races.

 Well, that question is still unanswered.
-The reason this question is not yet answered is that we lack data to support the theories bike coaches and cyclists have about strength training.
+This question is not yet answered because we lack data to support the theories bike coaches and cyclists have about strength training.
 The question is whether it is possible to convert the neuronal power from strength training to extra power on the bike.

-One of the more serious ideas is that strength training makes muscles more efficient when they recruit muscle fibres for a contraction.
-This theory makes definitely sense to me, but it is very difficult to prove that in the lab.
+One of the more serious ideas is that strength training makes muscles more efficient when recruiting muscle fibers for a contraction.
+This theory makes sense to me, but it is tough to prove that in the lab.

-Ric Stern, British cycling coach and busy writer in a couple of bike forums, is pretty convinced that it is not possible to benefit from strength training if you are a well trained cyclist.
-I don’t agree with him for two reasons:
+Ric Stern, a British cycling coach and busy writer in a couple of bike forums, is pretty convinced that it is not possible to benefit from strength training if you are a well-trained cyclist.
+I’m afraid I have to disagree with him for two reasons:

-1. Statistical power is not sufficient to say that strength training will not help riders.
-Let’s say there is a benefit of 1 single percent of strength training (and it is probably less).
-That difference will never be found in a study with 15 riders randomized into two groups.
+1. Statistical power is insufficient to say that strength training will not help riders.
+For example, let’s say there is a benefit of 1 single percent of strength training (and it is probably less).
+However, scientists will never find that difference in a study with 15 riders randomized into two groups.

-You will probably need study groups with more than 1000 riders to prove such small differences.
+You will probably need study groups with more than 1000 riders to prove minor differences.
 To illustrate the problem: The opposite scenario.
-How many studies have shown that trained cyclists get significantly worse when they strength train?
-It is clear to me that this answer will probably not be answered by statistics since there will not be any studies or meta analysis strong enough to prove that very small difference strength training might do.
+How many studies have shown that trained cyclists get significantly worse when strength training?
+It is clear that this answer will probably not be answered by statistics since there will not be any studies or meta-analyses strong enough to prove that minimal difference strength training might do.

 2. Most riders train on programs focused on hypertrophy.
 These programs are not worth considering for neural adaptations.
-Actually, most riders train very different from my recommendations for strength training without additional body mass.
+In addition, most riders train very differently from my recommendations for strength training without additional body mass.

-There is a huge potential if riders start to adapt some of the training principles athletes in weight limited sports use (e.g. track & field).
+Riders have considerable potential to adapt some of the training principles athletes use in weight-limited sports (e.g. track & field).

-It is well known that these athletes actually benefit from strength training, but there have also been more studying of practical training in athletics.
-In road cycling there is much more money in developing aerodynamic equipment, thus that is where all the brains go.
-One of the biggest problems in road cycling is to recruit educated cycling coaches.
+It is well known that these athletes benefit from strength training, but there has also been more studying of practical training in athletics.
+In road cycling, there is much more money in developing aerodynamic equipment; thus, that is where all the brains go.
+One of the biggest problems in road cycling is recruiting educated cycling coaches.

-Think of how many cycling coaches actually just are old pros?
+Think of how many cycling coaches are old pros?

-Not surprising that road cycling is way behind the scientific training strategies that a lot of other benefits from.
+Not surprising that road cycling is way behind the scientific training strategies that many other benefits from.